-- ➤ The installation kit can be shortened by up to 165 mm (to no less than 273 mm).
-Allow the kit to protrude into the external thermal insulation composite system (ETICS) as this is the only way to allow the ventilation pipes to pass far enough through and so be fixed in place. - ▶ When fitting the ETICS, make sure that the ventilation pipes maintain their 2° fall.
+- ▶ Allow the wall box to protrude into the external thermal insulation composite system (ETICS) as this is the only way to allow the ventilation pipes to pass far enough through and so be fixed in place. - ▶ When fitting the ETICS, make sure that the ventilation pipes maintain their 2° fall.